 No. Field IQ is designed to sit alongside existing platforms.
 It ingests telemetry and surfaces readiness signals without forcing a rip-and-replace.
 This is by design.
 Field IQ is an interpretive layer, not a control system.

 Yes.
 Every signal is traceable to observable behavior, timing, and thresholds.
 Outputs are designed to support review, audit, and instruction.
+For details on how determinism, traceability, and auditability are enforced across deployments, see the Assurance & Control Model

 Field IQ integrates with GPS telemetry, training systems, mission planning tools, and downstream analytics platforms via structured movement data, timestamps, and mission metadata.

 Deployment models support standalone Python modules, containerized services, API-based integrations, and air-gapped configurations.
+Deployment choice affects hosting and connectivity only.
+Signal logic and thresholds remain consistent across deployment models.